liangjun-jiang/designing-distributed-system/part-2-Serving-patterns.md

 # Functions and Event-Driven Processing
 we have examined design for systems with long-running computation.
 The servers that handle user requests are always up and running.
 This pattern is the right one for many applications that are under heavy load, keep a large amount of data in memory, or require some sort of background processing.
 However, there is a class of applications that might only need to temporarily come into existence to handle a sin‐ gle request, or simply need to respond to a specific event.
 This style of request or event-driven application design has flourished recently as large-scale public cloud providers have developed function-as-a-service (FaaS) products.

 More recently, FaaS implementations have also emerged running on top of cluster orchestrators in private cloud or physical environments.
 This chapter describes emerging architectures for this new style of computing.
-In many cases, FaaS is a component in a broader archi‐ tecture rather than a complete solution.
+In many cases, FaaS is a component in a broader architecture rather than a complete solution.

 ## Determining When FaaS Makes Sense
 The benefits of FaaS are primarily for the developer.